NVIDIA/hpc-container-maker/docs/tutorial.md

 Stage0 += compiler
 ```

-_Note_: The `compiler` variable is defined so that OpenMPI is build
+_Note_: The `compiler` variable is defined so that OpenMPI is built
 with the GNU compiler toolchain in the next step.
 Since the GNU
-compiler is typically the default compiler, in this case this is just
+compiler is typically the default compiler, this is just being
-being explicit.
+explicit about the default behavior.

 The [`openmpi` building block](building_blocks.md#openmpi) installs
 OpenMPI, configured to use the desired version, the GNU compiler, and